vmware-archive/clarity/_documentation/wizards.md

 Some wizard pages might require scrolling.
 The title and buttons remain in place when the content scrolls.

 Clarity does not use horizontal lines to define the scrollable area.
-This design keeps the UI clean and simple.
+This  keeps the UI clean and simple.
 Also, a line above the buttons makes it appear as if all content is visible.

 #### Validation